-Following community consultation, the following transitional arrangements (PDF 3.3MB) are being put in place for the move of year 7 to high school.
+Following community consultation, these transitional arrangements (PDF 3.3MB) will be put in place for the move of year 7 to high school.

 Only primary schools that are more than 20 km by road from their local area or high school (including School of the Air) are eligible for these arrangements.

 These arrangements will apply for a transitional period (2022-2024) to 45 eligible schools.